3nn10/CloudDog/README.md

 # CloudDog
-The purpose of CloudDog is to improve detection and remediation capabilities of AWS.
-It is a centralized HIPS/WAF using CloudWatch and VPC NACL.
+It is a centralized HIPS/WAF/EDR using CloudWatch and VPC NACL.
+The prevention mode is used only for EC2 hosted on AWS, but the detection feature could be used also for linux not hosted on AWS.

 Today:
   CloudDog protects ec2s from: